Growing roses, a complete beginner's guide

 8. Pests & Diseases

+Aphis is one of the most common rose problems.
 Check for them regularly and use finger and thumb to squash them where practical.

 If there are too many of them, use garden hose to spray the aphids off the roses.
 You can also spray Soap water or neem oil to kill aphids on your rose bushes.